 - Sunday: Closed

 headspace Wagga Wagga is operated by Relationships Australia Canberra & Region.
-All headspace services are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Murrumbidgee Primary Health Network.